AllenAlfonso/CloudPractitionerReviewer/README.md

 2. Use the top navigation to switch between Dashboard, Study Guide, Practice Exam, and Flashcards.
 3. Your progress and history are saved locally in your browser.

-## CI
-A basic GitHub Actions workflow verifies the main HTML file exists and is non‑empty on each push and pull request.

 ## Notes
 - This project is a static HTML app.
 No backend is required.
-- If you want to host it, GitHub Pages works well.